jigarbhoye04/paper-blog/src/content/blog/adding-new-post.md

 # some frontmatter
 ---

-Here are some recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Here are some recommendations, tips & ticks for creating new posts in BlogSite blog theme.

 ## Table of contents